ibm-cloud-docs/openshift/openshift_versions.md

 *   Update of the underlying Kubernetes API to 1.16 so that you can use new capabilities such as extensibility for core Kubernetes APIs, an updated `kubectl` experience, cluster lifecycle stability enhancements, support for projects such as `kustomize`, persistent local volumes, and custom resource and operator support.
 *   [Ingress controllers are integrated into the Ingress Operator](/docs/openshift?topic=openshift-ingress-about-roks4) so that you can use routers to proxy app requests instead of application load balancers (ALBs).

-For more information, check out the [comparison table between supported features of 3.11 and 4.3](/docs/openshift?topic=openshift-cs_ov#3.11_vs_4.3) or review the [service limitations](/docs/openshift?topic=openshift-openshift_limitations#ocp4_limitations).
+For more information, check out the [comparison table between supported features of 3.11 and 4](/docs/openshift?topic=openshift-cs_ov#3.11_vs_4.3) or review the [service limitations](/docs/openshift?topic=openshift-openshift_limitations#ocp4_limitations).

 <br />

-## Migrating from version 3.11 to 4.3 clusters
+## Migrating from version 3.11 to 4 clusters
 {: #ocp-3-to-4-migration}

-You cannot update your Red Hat OpenShift on IBM Cloud cluster from version 3.11 to 4.3.
-Instead, you can use the [OpenShift Migration Operator](https://github.com/konveyor/mig-operator){: external} to migrate your workloads from a 3.11 source cluster to a 4.3 destination cluster.
+You cannot update your Red Hat OpenShift on IBM Cloud cluster from version 3.11 to version 4, such as version 4.3.
+Instead, you can use the [OpenShift Migration Operator](https://github.com/konveyor/mig-operator){: external} to migrate your workloads from a version 3.11 source cluster to a version 4 destination cluster.
 {: shortdesc}

 <p class="important">Keep in mind the following limitations to the migration operator.<ul><li>The OpenShift Migration Operator is a community tool that you choose to use, and is not supported by IBM or Red Hat.</li><li>You must [complete the prerequisites](#ocp3to4-migrate-prereqs) to prepare the resources in your {{site.data.keyword.cloud_notm}} account.</li><li>The instructions are intended for version 1.0.1 of the migration operator and for 3.11 source and 4.3 destination clusters.
 The instructions might not work with other versions.</li><li>The migration operator console does not work with Red Hat OpenShift on IBM Cloud.
 Instead, you can use the CLI to apply configuration files.</li><li>The migration operator is scoped to resources within a project or multiple projects.
 You cannot migrate resources that reside outside a project, such as cluster role bindings.</li><li>You cannot configure cross-origin resource sharing for 3.11 clusters.</li></ul></p>